rune-rs/rune/book/src/getting_started.md

 used to "debug" values provided to it in order to understand them.
 Anything can be provided to it, and it will do its best to describe it.

+We'll create a new file called dbg.rn:

 ```rune
 {{#include ../../scripts/book/getting_started/dbg.rn}}
 ```
+> **Note**: by convention Rune uses files ending in .rn.

 ```text
 $> cargo run --bin rune -- run scripts/book/getting_started/dbg.rn